jianghj/bubbles/README.md

-# bubbles
+# Bubbles
-Bubbles effect as in apple music
+Bubbles effect as in apple music, based on three.js

 ![](bubbles.png)